hpant5/AI_Audit_Compliance/README.md

 Overview

 The AI Audit Compliance system automates the collection, organization, and analysis of U.S. legal data to support audit and compliance workflows.
-It includes automated data ingestion from public legal sources, structured data storage, and an AI-driven multi-agent chatbot capable of contextual legal reasoning, document retrieval, and risk scoring.
+It includes data ingestion from public legal sources, structured data storage, and an AI-driven multi-agent chatbot capable of contextual legal reasoning, document retrieval, and risk scoring.

 Data Acquisition and Organization